ManimCommunity/manim/docs/source/guides/deep_dive.rst

     renderer initialization.
 The manager coordinates the scene lifecycle, while the renderer still owns its camera, clock, play count, and skip state.
 The manager exposes those through forwarding properties.
-The writer has one owner, the manager; ``renderer.file_writer`` is a compatibility view used by the existing renderer schedulers.
+The writer has one owner, the manager; ``renderer.file_writer`` is a read-only compatibility view used by the existing renderer schedulers.
+Choose a custom writer through the renderer's ``file_writer_class`` constructor argument, not by replacing an existing writer.

+A renderer binds to one Scene only.
+To render another Scene, create a new renderer (or let the Scene create its default renderer).
+Neither rebinding a renderer nor assigning a different renderer to an existing Scene is supported.
+Successive plays within the same Scene still use that Scene's renderer and writer.

+The CLI follows the same ownership model on Cairo and OpenGL.
+Each selected scene and each interactive rerun starts with a fresh Scene, Manager, renderer, camera and writer.
+The preceding run is retired before the next is constructed; camera state and the renderer clock do not implicitly carry between runs.

 The rest of this article is concerned with the last line in our toy example script::